pivotal/docs-tap/install-aws/resources.hbs.md

 >**Note** This step is optional if you already have an existing EKS Cluster v1.23 or later with OpenID Connect (OIDC) authentication enabled.
 For more information about how to enable the OIDC provider, see [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).

-## <a id='install-ebs-csi'></a>Install EBS CSI driver
+## <a id='install-ebs-csi'></a>Install the EBS CSI driver

 Tanzu Application Platform requires stateful services.
-Starting from EKS 1.23, EBS CSI driver is no longer installed by default.
-For more information about how to install EBS CSI driver, see the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html).
+Starting from EKS v1.23, the EBS CSI driver is no longer installed by default.
+For more information about how to install the EBS CSI driver, see the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html).

 ## <a id='create-container-repos'></a>Create the platform container repositories

 ECR requires that the container repositories are already created for images to be pushed to them.
 For Tanzu Application Platform, you must create the following two repositories:

-- A repository to store the Tanzu Application Platform service container images.
+- A repository to store the Tanzu Application Platform service container images
-- A repository to store Tanzu Build Service generated Base OS and Builder container images.
+- A repository to store Tanzu Build Service generated Base OS and Builder container images

 To create these repositories, run: